adarshgiri125/about-me/README.md

 ## About Me

-I am enthusiastic Learner currently i am doing programming with c++ and in development i'm trying Android development(intermiediate) and Web Development(Basic)
+I am an enthusiastic learner currently focused on programming with C++.
+In development, I'm exploring Android development (intermediate level) and Web Development (basic level).

 ## Education